3CLPro

 Target Rationale

-Insilico Medicine 3CLPro Inhibitor Summary – Phase I
+Insilico Medicine 3CLpro Inhibitor Summary – Phase I

 Pan-coronavirus activity

-• Strong inhibition against all human coronavirus 3CLPro Broad antivirus activity against multiple strains & variants
+• Broad antivirus activity against multiple strains & variants

 • Possibility to overcome Nirmatrelvir clinical resistance